 difference for those birds.
 I want to be their voice.”

-These are the words of a then eleven year-old Olivia Bouler; an incredibly wise young lady that I met at a Creatives Convention in 2011.
-Even all those years ago, this little girl has a spirit and fierce determination that simply captured my heart.
+In 2011, I met an incredible conservationist at a Creatives Convention in Minneapolis.
+Even all those years ago, Olivia Bouler’s spirit and fierce determination simply captured my heart.

 When I met her, she had just released her first book!
 To publish as a tween is amazing and the story behind her journey is even more touching.
 It’s an incredible book about one eleven-year-old girl who wanted to make a difference.